 5:31 ὕψωσεν from: ὑψόω Aorist: “to lift up; to exalt”

 As with most pericopes, there are several directions one could go with a sermon.
 Some of the themes of specific interest to me are the “Offense of the Resurrection,” the “Obedience to God Rather than Man,” as well as the “Witness in the Face of Persecution.”
 Perhaps a combining of these themes could take place as long as one is careful not to split his message and confuse those in the pews!

 This text does bring to mind a sermon illustration I used years ago.
 In fact, although it may be a bit dated, you could still find it useful:

 In the Asian country of Nepal, several years ago now, there was a law I think you will find very interesting.
-In Nepal there was only one religion allowed—Hinduism.
+In Nepal, there was only one religion allowed: Hinduism.
 All other religions are illegal.
 This law is not the only thing interesting.
 Perhaps even more fascinating is the punishment for breaking the law.
 If you followed another religion, including Christianity, you were placed in jail for one year.
-If you were caught witnessing about your faith the sentence was three years.
-If you witnessed to someone and they were converted to believe your religion the sentence is five years.
+If you were caught witnessing about your faith, the sentence was three years.
+If you witnessed to someone and they converted to believe your religion, the sentence was five years.
 With such strict penalties you might think there was only one religion in Nepal, but such is not the case.
 There is an active Christian church in Nepal, but the majority of the members are in jail.
 Would we/you be in jail?